Patong Beach Attractions

 Like all night owls, Soi Bangla awakens when the sun sets.
 That's when Patong's liveliest party zone becomes closed to traffic and ready for action!
 Famous for its raunchy nightlife, Bangla goes all out to entertain with girls, beers and music that increases in volume as the moon rises.
 Jammed most nights year round, it's actually totally unthreatening and lively place to walk around as bars compete for customers.

 The girls aim to please - dancing around poles, engaging in banter, or coaxing customers to play simple bar games like "Connect" or "Hammer the nail" to break the ice.
-The objective is to entice customers to buy drinks and hopefully, take them away for the evening.
-Read More...
+The objective is to entice customers to buy drinks and hopefully, Read More...

 Wat Suwan Khiri Wong